aljazerzen/connector_arrow/README.md

 ## Types

-When converting non-arrow data sources (everything except DuckDB), only a subset of all possible arrows types is produced.
-Here is a list of what it is currently possible to produce:
+When converting from non-arrow data sources (everything except DuckDB), only a subset of all arrows types is produced.
+Here is a list of supported types:

 - [x] Null
 - [x] Boolean